benbpyle/healthlake-export-manager/README.md

-# healthlake-export-manager
+# HealthLake Export Manager

-Sample and working repos to demonstrate exporting data from AWS HealthLake to trigger downstream operations
+Purpose: Working example of using AWS Step Functions, SQS, Lambda, S3 and EventBridge to manage scheduled exports of FHIR resources in AWS HealthLake.